Best Colored Pencils for Various Types of Applications

 If you plan on focusing on specific types of landscapes (rainforests, for example) then you might be better off going with one of Tombow’s Irojiten lines.
 These three different sets are meant for specific applications and as such will have a lovely range of specific colors that typically exist in the target landscape.
 This will also save you some money since you don’t have to purchase the massive 100+ count sets.
 However, expect to be scrambling if you decide to draw something outside of their desired purpose.

 A portrait will typically have very subtle details that will require a good understanding of color theory as well as high-quality and detailed pencils as well as more blend-friendly pencils for skin and other smooth areas.
-The Derwent Drawing pencils have a lot of “earthy” colors which work well for hairs and various types of skin tones.
+The Derwent Drawing pencils have a lot of “earthy” colors that work well for hair and various types of skin tones.
 However, for brighter areas (eyes, for example), you will likely need some other options.

 The Prismacolor Verithins are made of a harder wax core and, as such, are great for fine details.
 Areas such as individual hairs, blood vessels, and wrinkles can be made much easier with these fine-tip pencils.
 However, they do not blend well so you need to use your other sets for more subtle blending areas.

 A happy medium for both of these is the Faber-Castell PITT Pastels.
 In the 60-count pack, there is a decent enough color selection to fill most needs.
 Being a pastel, blending is quite good but these are also quite easy to sharpen to a fine point for the high-detailed areas.

 Cartoons are often all about vividness and consistent color.
 Blending often isn’t of concern and neither are a lot of fine details.
 For something like this, a set such as Fantasia Artist would work great.
-The 36 pack would contain all the color options you would need and the color intensity is great.
-The medium-hard wax means that the color can be blended to be consistent quite well but there is still good to great control.
+The 36-pack would contain all the color options you would need and the color intensity is great.
+The medium-hard wax means that the color can be blended to be consistent quite well but it is still good to great control.